jmc-88/tint3/doc/tint3rc.5.md

 As the configuration file is unstructured, some entries take the special meaning of a section marker.
 These are explicitly noted below.

+## COMMENTS

+Comments are only allowed to start at the _beginning_ of a line (not counting whitespace), and are initiated by a leading **#** character.
+Comments are intended for human consumption and don't bear special meaning in the configuration file.

 ## DIRECTIVES

 @import *path*